ADGEfficiency/data-science-south/content/lessons/shell.md

 When you start a new terminal window or a new shell in an existing session, those are non-login shells.
 They read a different set of configuration files, and settings last only for the life of the shell.

-This distinction depends on your operating system -- for the shell and OS you are using, make sure you understand the intricacies of which configuration files are `lang:shell-session:source`'d.
+This distinction depends on your operating system -- for the shell and OS you are using, make sure you understand the intricacies of which configuration files are `source`'d.

 ## Aliases